What does it involve?

 Laser photocoagulation is an outpatients treatment that is performed with topical anaesthetic (drops).
 A contact lens is applied through which the treatment is carried out.

 The duration will depend on the area to be treated, but it usually lasts a few minutes.
-It's a painless procedure and the patient remains seats for the whole duration of the treatment.
+It is a painless procedure and the patient remains seated for the whole duration of the treatment.
 Once finished, the patient will notice a certain degree of glare which becomes less intense after a few hours.

-The laser application can also be performed in theatre, provided that it reaches the objectives set out above.
+The laser can also be applied in the theatre, provided that it meets the objectives set out above.
 The anaesthetic would then be locoregional.

-As a corneal contact lens has to be put in position, they may make small erosions.
+A corneal contact lens has to be put in position which may make small erosions.
 These lesions heal soon after topical treatment has been applied without leaving any kind of sequelae.

 The formation of haemorrhages is less frequent after treatment, especially if our objective is to obliterate macroaneurysms.

 Excessive scarring in the macula area called the epiretinal membrane has also been described as a side effect to laser photocoagulation treatment.